sathish3d4d/azuredevops/README.md

 azure devops tutorial

-if want additional knowledge on scrum master please go through agile tutorial file
+if you want to additional knowledge on scrum master please go through agile tutorial file

 here we mention vieo link also please download with in 15 day